okfde/froide/docs/configuration.rst

 right before the mail is
 sent out (the changed address is not stored).
-This allows for some testing of sending and receiving mails to and from public bodies wihtout spamming them.
+This allows for some testing of sending and receiving mails to and from public bodies without spamming them.

 Settings for Sending E-Mail